yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 .. glossary::
     Interquartile range (IQR)
         The range of the middle 50% of the data.
-Is is found by (a) finding the medians of the lower and upper halves of the data, called Q1 and Q3, respectively.
+It is found by (a) finding the medians of the lower and upper halves of the data, called Q1 and Q3, respectively.
 Then the :math:`IQR = Q3 - Q1`.
     Standard Deviation (SD)